MitchForest/dayli/.pm/epics/epic-3/sprint-03.04-rag-system-learning.md

 - [ ] Pattern recognition improves with more data
 - [ ] No errors in console during normal operation
 - [ ] Database queries are performant (<100ms for searches)
+- [ ] Daily Review Workflow implemented and functional
+- [ ] Daily patterns extracted and stored in RAG
+- [ ] Tomorrow suggestions based on today's performance
+- [ ] Backlog review integrated into daily workflow

 ## Architecture Decisions